eschinei/-GettingAndCleaningData/README.md

     4. README that explains the analysis files

 The code used to process the data and produce the final tidy set is shown and explained below.
-First, the data is extracted fromt he different files.
+First, the data is extracted from the different files.

-Activit labels and features, which will be later used to rename variables:
+Activity labels and features, which will be later used to rename variables:

           runAnalysis <- function(){
                   ## Read activities and features information from files